 - People with a history of eating disorders.

 - People who are otherwise feeling unwell.

-It is recommended that anyone with a chronic illness or anyone taking regular medications (especially the drug warfarin) should check with their doctor first before starting any kind of diet that involves fasting.
+It is recommended that anyone with a chronic illness or anyone taking regular medications (especially the medicine warfarin) should check with their doctor first before starting any kind of diet that involves fasting.